 Don’t wash your quilt too often, or it will age more quickly.
 Air it occasionally, and wash it when it’s soiled, but otherwise, go easy on the washing.
 I only wash quilts once or twice a year.
-While I do use them on beds, they’re always on top of other bedding, and we don’t have pets sitting on them, so they don’t get dirty.
+While I do use them on beds, they’re always on top of other bedding.
+And we don’t have pets sitting on them, so they don’t get dirty.
 (And I never wash the 100-year-old quilt from Ona’s mom.)

+Proper storage is an important part of caring for quilts, especially heirloom quilts.
 To store a quilt, make sure it’s perfectly clean and dry.
 Then fold it gently, with acid-free tissue paper between the layers.
 Place it in a clean white cotton or muslin bag (never in plastic) in a dry location.
 Don’t keep your quilt in a hot attic or damp basement.
 Every couple of months, take the quilt out and refold it so that it doesn’t get permanent creases.

-Ona’s mother’s quilt is stored in a large white pillowcase, tied with a wide satin ribbon and labeled with her name, Ona’s name, and the date.
+Ona’s mother’s quilt is stored in a large white pillowcase.
+It’s tied with a wide satin ribbon and labeled with her name, Ona’s name, and the date.
 It sits atop a shelf in my bedroom closet, where I see it (and remember to take it out to admire and refold now and then).

 Do you have a favorite quilt?
 Please share its story with us!

 Here are some quilt museums that I’ve visited or am hoping to visit soon.
 Do you enjoy quilt museums?